These cities are working towards becoming part of Bird Friendly Cities.

 We can reverse this trend with coordinated, science-backed action.
 Is your city bird friendly?

 Saving bird lives starts with local action!
-Across Canada, people are coming together to create Bird Friendly Cities.
+Across Canada, people are coming together to make their cities bird friendly.

 Nature groups, municipal officials, and other community groups are teaming up with Nature Canada to ensure our urban environments are safe havens for birds rather than a source of threats.
 From predation by domestic cats, to window and car collisions, cities and towns present many preventable hazards to birds.